camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

 :::note

 This step **does not** affect the process instances in any way.
-The impact is that process information about the affected instances might not be visible in the Operate and Tasklist.
+Process information may not be visible in Operate and Tasklist running in the affected instance.

 :::